 Browse the full range of electronic journals available to you, or search for specific titles via BrowZine.
 (This includes all the journals provided nationally via both Health Education England and UK HSA)

 Do a single search across multiple information resources, using the NHS Knowledge and Library Hub

 The Cochrane Library is a set of databases of high quality evidence on the effects of healthcare interventions and treatments.
 Systematic Reviews are available in the Cochrane Database of Systematic Reviews, Database of Abstracts of Reviews of Effectiveness and Health Technology Assessment databases.

 The TRIP database is a free resource which aims to deliver the highest quality literature to support evidence based practice.
-The content includes evidence-based guidelines and systematic reviews.
+The content includes systematic reviews.

 There are a variety of tools that can be used to help you plan your search.
 Leeds Institute of Health Sciences have collated a very useful list of tools (including PICO, ECLIPS(E) and SPICE).

-This page and the resources available from it are presented as part of PHE’s remit to work collaboratively and support the wider public health agenda.
+The resources available from the page are presented as part of The UK Health Security Agency’s (UKHSA) remit to work collaboratively and support the wider public health agenda.